University of Northampton (13th century)

 The University of Northampton was based in Northampton, England, from 1261 to 1265.

 The university was established by royal charter after approval from King Henry III in 1261.
 It was the third university in England, after Oxford and Cambridge, and the 22nd in Europe.
-After being advised by bishops and magnates that Northampton was a threat to Oxford, Henry III dissolved the university in 1265, and signed a Royal Decree that banned the establishment of a university in Northampton.
+After being advised by bishops and magnates that Northampton was a threat to Oxford, Henry III dissolved the university in 1265, and issued a royal decree forbidding any future establishment of a university in Northampton.

 In 2005 the decree was repealed by the Privy Council, allowing the then University College Northampton (founded in 1924) to gain university status and become the University of Northampton.

 History

 Founding

 Northampton was, in the 13th century, a far more important town than is evident today, so it is not particularly surprising that a university was established there.
 The town was also, briefly, the King's seat.

-The antecedents of the University of Northampton are in a school founded in the reign of King Richard I. Richard patronised the institution and, according to at least one historian, between 1176 and 1193 the school at Northampton ‘rivalled or even eclipsed the Oxford schools’.
+This first University of Northampton had its antecedents in a school founded in the reign of King Richard I. Richard patronised the institution and, according to at least one historian, between 1176 and 1193 the school at Northampton ‘rivalled or even eclipsed the Oxford schools’.

 Philosopher Daniel of Morley wrote around that time:

 How disappointed I was when I was told that even here [in England] the liberal arts were mute and Aristotle and Plato were forgotten in favour of Smith versus Jones.
 But then I heard that such studies were flourishing in Northampton, and, not wanting to be the only Greek among Romans, I set out for that town.